ShanthanKumarBine/Python-Web-Scraping-Gathering-IPL-2023-Auction-Insights/README.md

-# Python-Web-Scraping-Gathering-IPL-2023-Auction-Insights
-Using Beautifulsoup and Selenium to scrape data from IPL website.

 # Python Web Scraping: Gathering IPL 2023 Auction Insights

 This project involves web scraping to gather data from two different websites.
 The first part of the project involves scraping data about countries from [ScrapeThisSite](https://www.scrapethissite.com/pages/simple/), while the second part involves scraping IPL 2023 auction data from [IPLT20](https://www.iplt20.com/auction/2023).